 Euler's sum-of-powers conjecture.
-In 1769 Leonhard Euler formulated a generalized version of Fermat's Last Theorem, conjecturing that at least n nth powers are needed to obtain a sum that is itself an nth power, for n > 2.
-Compose a program to disprove Euler's conjecture (which stood until 1967), using a quintuply nested loop to find four positive integers whose 5th power sums to the 5th power of another positive integer.
+In 1769 Leonhard Euler formulated a generalized version of Fermat's Last Theorem, conjecturing that at least n nth powers of positive integers are needed to obtain a sum that is itself an nth power, for n > 2.
+Compose a program to disprove Euler's conjecture (which stood until 1967), using a quintuply nested loop to find four positive integers whose 5th powers sum to the 5th power of another positive integer.
 That is, find five integers a, b, c, d, and e such that a5 + b5 + c5 + d5 = e5.

 Dragon curves.
 This exercise is a generalization of the "dragon curves" exercise from Section 1.2.
 Compose a program that takes an integer command-line argument